History of linguistics: Structuralism

 In Europe there was a development of structural linguistics, initiated by Ferdinand de Saussure, a Swiss professor of Indo-European and general linguistics, whose lectures on general linguistics, published posthumously by his students, set the direction of European linguistic analysis from the 1920s on; his approach has been widely adopted in other fields under the broad term "Structuralism".

 By the 20th century, the attention shifted from language change to the structure, which is governed by rules and principles.
 This structure turned more into grammar and by the 1920s structural linguistic, was developing into sophisticated methods of grammatical analysis.

 Descriptive linguistics

 During the second World War, North American linguists Leonard Bloomfield, William Mandeville Austin and several of his students and colleagues developed teaching materials for a variety of languages whose knowledge was needed for the war effort.
 This work led to an increasing prominence of the field of linguistics, which became a recognized discipline in most American universities only after the war.

 In 1965, William Stokoe, Carl G. Croneberg, and Dorothy C. Casterline linguists from Gallaudet University published an analysis which proved that American Sign Language fits the criteria for a natural language.

 Generative linguistics

+Generative linguistics focuses on modeling the subconscious rules governing language.
+It started with Noam Chomsky’s Transformational Grammar and has evolved into various theories like Government and Binding and the Minimalist Program.
+Core principles include the distinction between competence and performance, the role of innate grammar (Universal Grammar), and the use of explicit, formal models to describe linguistic knowledge.